-- a.
-Wire chafing.

 - b.
 Loosening of fasteners.

 - c.
 Intermittent electrical contacts.

 - d.
 Touching and shorting of electrical parts.

 - e.
 Seal deformation.

 - f.
 Component fatigue.

 - g.
 Optical misalignment.

 - h.
 Cracking and rupturing.

-- i.
+i.
 Loosening of particles or parts that may become lodged in circuits or mechanisms.

-- j.
+j.
 Excessive electrical noise.

-- I-3 GUIDELINES FOR DETERMINING TEST PROCEDURES AND TEST CONDITIONS.
-This test method should be applied at the end of the tailoring process described in section 4 of this standard.
+I-3 GUIDELINES FOR DETERMINING TEST PROCEDURES AND TEST CONDITIONS.

+NOTE: The tailoring process as described in Section 4 of this document shall be used to determine the appropriate tests and test variables.

+VINE VEL

-- a.
+a.
 Application.
 This method is intended for all types of military equipment except as noted in the foreword to this standard.

-- b.
-Restrictions.
-None.

-- c.
+c.
 Sequence.
 Vibration testing may be performed anytime in the test program.
 The accumulated effects of vibration-induced stress may affect equipment performance under other environmental conditions, such as temperature, altitude, humidity, leakage or EMI/EMC.
 When it is desired to evaluate the cumulative environmental effects of vibration and other environments, a single test item should be exposed to all environmental conditions, with vibration testing generally performed first.

-- d.
-Test variations.
+d.
+Test variation

 - (1) Test apparatus.

 - (2) Test item configuration.

 - (3) On/off state of test item.

 - (4) Vibration spectrum and intensity.

 - (5) Duration of exposure.

 - (6) Axes of exposure.

 - (7) Location of accelerometers.

+UKPAI

-- I-3.1 Choice of test procedures.
+I-3.1 Choice of test procedures.
 The choice of test procedure is governed by the vibration environments to be tested for.
-These environments should all be identified during the part of the tailoring process described in 4.2.2.2 of General Requirements.
+These environments should all be identified during the part of the tailoring process described in General Requirements, 4.2.2.

-- Table 514.3-I divides vibration environments into twelve categories--three transportation-induced and nine application-induced.
+Table 514.4-I divides vibration environments into twelve categories--three transportation-induced and nine application-induced.
 Procedure I is used for testing an item to nine of these categories.
 Procedures II, III, and IV are each used for one of the three remaining categories.

-TABLE 514.3-I. Wibration environment categories.1/
+7 TABLE 514.4-1 Vibration environment categories.